 In the world of electrical safety and 40 Year Recertification, not all infrared inspections are created equal.
 The accuracy of your report depends entirely on the resolution of the camera and the certification of the operator.

 Many "standard" competitors in Miami and Broward use entry-level equipment that fails to meet the minimum professional requirements for accuracy.
-At All Home Meters, we utilize the FLIR E-96 and generally aligned to ASNT SNT-TC-1A written practices to ensure your inspection is valid for insurance and city compliance.
+At All Home Meters, we utilize the FLIR E-96 and generally aligned to ASNT SNT-TC-1A written practices and/or ISO 18436-7 to ensure your inspection is valid for insurance and city compliance.

 Infrared thermography inspection Miami - FLIR E-96 professional thermal imaging camera screen showing electrical hotspot